SystemsApproach/tcpcc/algorithm.rst

    Behavior of TCP congestion control.
-Colored line = value of CongestionWindow over time; solid bullets at top of graph = timeouts; hash marks at top of graph = time when each packet is transmitted; vertical bars = time when a packet that was eventually retransmitted was first transmitted.
+Colored line = value of CongestionWindow over time; solid bullets at top of graph = timeouts; hash marks at top of graph = time when each packet is transmitted; vertical bars = time when a packet that is eventually retransmitted was first transmitted.

 There are several things to notice about this trace.
 The first is the